 Advocating for the financial interests in negotiated settlements or mediation approaches

-Serving as a Financial Neutral in the Collaborative Process
+Serving as a Financial Neutral in a Collaborative Process

 A Certified Divorce Financial Analyst® is a financial professional who has specialized education, skills, and experience that enables them to objectively analyze both the short and long-term financial impacts of different divorce settlements.